CAPITAL GAINS TAX – PAYMENT WITHIN 30 DAYS?

 If you are an individual who is currently within self-assessment you will have previously reported any capital gains due on a property sale on your personal tax return which you prepare on an annual basis.

-Since 6th April 2020, individuals have had to report gains on the sale of property within 30 days.
-This is not reported via the usual self-assessment method.
+Since 6th April 2020, individuals have had to report gains on the sale of property separately, and the deadline is currently 60 days.

 What do you need to do?